department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 ## Roles and Responsibilities

-This sections outlines the different roles and their responsibilities in this process.
+This section outlines the different roles and their responsibilities in this process.

 ### Primary Author